Cheney, Washington: History

-Benjamin P. Cheney was the eldest son of a blacksmith who was born in 1815 at Hillsborough, New Hampshire.
-At age 16, he started work as a stagecoach driver between Nashua and Keene.
+Benjamin P. Cheney was the eldest son of a blacksmith who was born in 1815 in Hillsborough, New Hampshire.
+At age 16, he began working as a stagecoach driver between Nashua and Keene.
 Five years later he had become a stage agent in Boston and soon organized an express between Boston and Montreal.
-He later consolidated that stagecoach line with others to form the United States and Canada Express Company, which 37 years later he merged with American Express, at which time he became American Express's largest shareholder.
-The only time Cheney actually visited the town of Cheney was on September 18, 1883, following the "Last Spike Ceremony" which was the joining of the eastern and western divisions of the railroad.
+He later consolidated that stagecoach line with others to form the United States and Canada Express Company, which 37 years later he merged with American Express, becoming American Express's largest shareholder.
+The only time Cheney visited the town of Cheney was on September 18, 1883, following the "Last Spike Ceremony" which was the joining of the eastern and western divisions of the railroad.
 Cheney made donations to establish the Benjamin P. Cheney Academy in the town.
 The railroad donated 8 acre of land so that the educational facility could be built.
 In 1880 the railroad was graded through the town, and in 1883 the town was incorporated with the streets laid out in the shape of a triangle with the base parallel to the tracks.
 The railroad tracks were not in a true east-west line, however, so the original town is askew with the map; the newer part of Cheney was built more to the compass.

 After a series of boundary changes caused by legislative acts, Spokane County was created with a permanent county seat still to be selected.
 Contenders for the honor were Cheney and Spokane Falls (now Spokane).
-Cheney received a majority of the votes, but because of alleged irregularities at the polls the election was won by Spokane Falls.
+Cheney received a majority of the votes, but due to alleged irregularities at the polls, the election was won by Spokane Falls.
 When this was taken to court, a circuit court judge agreed to a ballot recount.
-Such recount failed to materialize, however, and the citizens of Cheney took matters into their own hands.
+Such a recount failed to materialize, however, and the citizens of Cheney took matters into their own hands.

-On a night when most of the residents of Spokane Falls were at a gala wedding celebration, a delegation of armed "Cheneyites" invaded the Auditor's office and took possession of the books, did their own ballot recount which showed Cheney the victor, and made off into the darkness with the records.
+On a night when most of the residents of Spokane Falls were at a gala wedding celebration, a delegation of armed "Cheneyites" invaded Auditor's office and took possession of the books, conducted their ballot recount which showed Cheney as the victor, and made off into the darkness with the records.
 The "Grand Steal" was not contested and was confirmed by a court decision in 1881.

 Cheney remained the county seat until 1886 when the faster-growing Spokane Falls again brought the issue to a vote and regained the seat.
-From this point on, the history of Cheney revolves around the growth of the State Normal School, later Eastern Washington College of Education, later Eastern Washington State College and finally Eastern Washington University.
+From this point on, the history of Cheney revolves around the growth of the State Normal School, later Eastern Washington College of Education, later Eastern Washington State College, and finally Eastern Washington University.
 The fierce determination of Cheney to build and promote its college was largely to regain its lost prestige over the county seat.